 - Use the remote control tool to drag-select both the car and the radio at the same time.
 Car will bind to the chosen channel and display it as a yellow caption while selected, eg car:17.

-- Send X and Y signals to the radio I/O port to direct the car to a drive to a map location.
+- Send X and Y signals to the radio I/O port to direct the car to a map location.

 - Car will check for a signal change once per second.